tektoncd/community/teps/0098-workflows.md

 The CI/CD pipeline that's run should be based on the contents of the pull request.
 This helps to prevent the frustrating experience of not being able to easily test out CI/CD configuration before checking it into the repo, and having to check in many untested commits in order to get something working.
-We could choose a design that allows developers to test their Workflow configuration defined in-repo by opening a pull request, or we could choose to address the testing use case by making it easy to write CI Workflows that pull a Pipeline from a Git repo.

-The design proposal should include details on how to configure whose pull requests are allowed to trigger Workflows.
-For example, a company might want to allow pull requests to trigger Workflows only if opened by an org member, or if an org member comments "/ok-to-test" on the pull request.

 It would be nice to be able to test out Workflows locally (on a personal cluster) before creating a pull/merge request, but in practice, this would likely require access to secrets that give elevated permissions for source repos, artifact repos, etc.